Improving NLO QCD event generators with high-energy EW corrections: Numerical results

 Turning to the invariant-mass distributions, the situation is somehow the opposite.
 On the one hand, as expected, the enhancement due to QED corrections in the region $m(e^+_1e^-_1) < \MZ$, and especially $m(e^+_3e^-_3) < \MZ$, is sizeable.
 QED corrections are important not only in the first bins of the invariant-mass plots of Fig.~\ref{fig:ZZZ-ee}, where they easily exceed +100\% effects,\footnote{For a correct description of this process in the phase-space region $|m(e^+_ie^-_i)- \MZ|\gg\Gamma_{Z}$ a full simulation for the complete process $pp\TO e^+e^-e^+e^-e^+e^-$ would be necessary, or at least the contributions from $\gamma\TO e^+e^-$ splittings and their interferences with $Z\TO e^+e^-$ off-shell decays should be taken into account.
 This is the reason why, in the first bins of the invariant-mass plots of Fig.~\ref{fig:ZZZ-ee}, QED effects appear even larger than what has been documented in, {\it e.g.}, Refs.~\cite{CarloniCalame:2007cd, Dittmaier:2009cr, Pagani:2020mov}.} but also in the bins around $m(e^+_1e^-_1) = \MZ$ and $m(e^+_3e^-_3) = \MZ$.
 These bins are the most relevant for the correct simulation of the signal region of $ZZZ$ production.
-On the other hand, the impact of EWSL is flat and amounts to just $-5\%$.
-However, should we have asked for {\it e.g.}~cuts on the transverse-momenta of the $e^+_i,e^-_i$ pairs, the EWSL effect would have been larger, as expected.
+On the other hand, the impact of EWSL is flat and amounts to just $-5\%$.\footnote{Since the invariant mass of the system is much larger than $M_{W}$ already at the threshold for the on-shell production, $s\geq(3M_{Z})^{2}$, and the EW Casimir of the $Z$ boson is particularly large, it is not surprising to observe non-vanishing EWSL also for $Z$ bosons that are almost at rest.
+The value is quite flat because we calculate the EWSL for the on-shell production only.
+However, the variation of a few GeV for $m(e^+_1e^-_1)$ or $m(e^+_3e^-_3)$ has a negligible impact on the value of the invariants built with the momenta of the $Z$ bosons, so we do not expect very large effects if one also takes into account the $Z$-boson off-shellness in the EWSL evaluation.} However, should we have asked for {\it e.g.}~cuts on the transverse-momenta of the $e^+_i,e^-_i$ pairs, the EWSL effect would have been larger, as expected.
 For these invariant-mass distributions, no significant difference is visible among the two predictions $\bestpred$ or $\NLOQCDEWPS$.
 All in all, these plots in Fig.~\ref{fig:ZZZ-ee} show that both effects due to QED radiation and to the EWSL have to be included, not only for achieving percent precision as shown, {\it e.g.}, in Ref.~\cite{Gutschow:2020cug}, but also because they can in general give effects of order 10\% or more.
 We re-stress here that using the $\rm SDK_{\rm weak}$ scheme for the evaluation of EWSL, the QED effects can be incorporated without any problem of double-counting.